obssbo/Applied-Data-Analysis-UI/README.md

 Please do not copy the solutions that are outlined here!!!

-The solutions are based on the book Introduction to Statistical Learning.There are many student solutions online.
+The exercises are from on the book 'Introduction to Statistical Learning' by Hastie and Tibshirani.